 Pedestrians on the Herefordshire side of the riverbank will not be able to walk under the bridge and will be guided around with a short diversion.

 Construction vehicles will be accessing the bridge from the Gloucestershire side via the yellow access gate next to Lydbrook Football club.
 Walkers are asked to be mindful of the increased number of vehicles using this track.

 Once the work is complete, there will be a risk-free passage under the bridge for water traffic and walkers however the bridge itself will still not be accessible on foot.

 The footpath was closed early in 2016 due to the identification of significant defects.
-The structure is jointly owned by Herefordshire Council (HCC) and Gloucestershire County Councils, however, Gloucestershire County Council (GCC) are the lead authority for this bridge.
+The structure is jointly owned by Herefordshire Council (HC) and Gloucestershire County Councils, however, Gloucestershire County Council (GCC) are the lead authority for this bridge.
 GCC commissioned a specialist independent contractor to carry a full inspection of the bridge.
 The inspection report confirmed sections of the bridge are in poor condition and extensive repairs were recommended.

 Due to the serious concerns over pedestrian safety the bridge has been closed.
 Fences have been erected to prevent access.
-HCC & GCC have requested that people do not attempt to cross the bridge or damage the surrounding infrastructure.
+HC & GCC have requested that people do not attempt to cross the bridge or damage the surrounding infrastructure.

 Unfortunately there have been instances where the fencing has been damaged and the public have ignored the closure.
 This is a serious danger due to the defects in the footpath and the parapets, for example the loss of section in the supporting beams, holes in the wood bridge deck and the loss of parapet sections (see photos).